allegro/vaas/README.md

-See [VaaS documentation](http://vaas.readthedocs.org/en/latest/) for examples how to use [GUI](http://vaas.readthedocs.org/en/latest/documentation/gui/), [API](http://vaas.readthedocs.org/en/latest/documentation/api/) and how to familiarize yourself with VaaS in a few simple steps using [VaaS in Vagrant](http://vaas.readthedocs.org/en/latest/quick-start/vagrant/).
+See [VaaS documentation](http://vaas.readthedocs.org/en/latest/) for examples how to use [GUI](http://vaas.readthedocs.org/en/latest/documentation/gui/), [API](http://vaas.readthedocs.org/en/latest/documentation/api/) and how to familiarize yourself with VaaS in a few simple steps using [VaaS in Docker Compose](http://vaas.readthedocs.org/en/latest/quick-start/development/).

 ### Licensing
 VaaS is an application written in Python based on Django and several other libraries.
 These libraries are Open Source